 The software has checks to prevent such BSQ from being spent, but if BSQ staked for voting is somehow spent, the corresponding vote will be rendered invalid.

 This is why, as you see in the screenshot to the left, we use most (but not all) of our BSQ for the voting stake—we left some BSQ available for spending in case we need it for other purposes during the remainder of the voting cycle.

 Vote weight from earned BSQ is BSQ earned from contributing to Bisq: this BSQ is treated slightly differently from BSQ bought on the open market when determining a stakeholder’s voting weight.

 |For more details on how voting weight is determined, see this section of our User Reference doc.|

 Once you’ve entered a voting stake, go ahead and click the

 Vote on all proposals button at the bottom of the screen.

 After the blind voting phase is over, you must make sure Bisq goes back online at some point during the vote reveal phase to publish your vote reveal transaction.

-This transaction includes the key to decrypt your vote from the last phase.
+This transaction includes the key to decrypt your vote from the blind voting phase.
 It also includes a representation of all votes you’ve received from the network, which is used to determine a consensus of all votes cast on the network.
 See more details here.

 Don’t forget this step!
-If your vote reveal transaction is not published, your vote won’t be decrypted, and it won’t be counted.
+If your vote reveal transaction is not published, your vote cannot be decrypted, and so it cannot be counted.